RCMP Crest

 by Vet.
 Superintendent Ric Hall (Rt'd)

-The first obstacle was financial -- no funding was available.
+As previously mentioned, the first obstacle was financial -- there was no funding available.
 That didn't matter.
 A small group of volunteers took the lead and collected donations from members of the Force and the public.
 Finally the big day came and the Memorial was unveiled on October 22, 2004 at the "E" Division Headquarters complex in Vancovuer, BC.
 The Memorial was constructed in such a way that it could be moved safely to the new Headquarters site when it was officially opened.

 Deputy Commissioner Bev Busson sent a message to all RCMP members and employees in respect to the new Memorial.